Rational points on modular curves via maps to elliptic curves with rank zero: Abstract

 \section{Abstract}

 A fundamental problem in arithmetic geometry is to determine the image of the mod $N$ Galois representation for all elliptic curves over $\mathbb{Q}$ and integers $N \geq 1$.
 For a given subgroup $G \le \mathrm{GL}_2(\mathbb{Z}/N\mathbb{Z})$, there is a modular curve $X_G$ whose rational points parametrize elliptic curves for which the image of the mod $N$ Galois representation is contained in $G$.
-If $X_G$ admits a map to an elliptic curve $E / \mathbb{Q}$ of rank $0$, then its rational points can be effectively determined, provided such a map $X_G \to E$ is known.
-In this article, we give a method for constructing a map $X_G \to E$ and use it to determine $X_G(\mathbb{Q})$ for more than $99\%$ of modular curves of level at most $70$.
+If $X_G$ admits a map to an elliptic curve $E/\mathbb{Q}$ for which $E(\mathbb{Q})$ has rank $0$, then its rational points can be effectively determined, provided that a map $X_G \to E$ is known.
+In this article, we give a method for constructing such maps.
+Using this method, together with existing methods and results, we systematically determine the rational points of $X_G$ for more than $99\%$ of modular curves of level at most $70$.